content-generation/workshop/_pages/cfp.md

 ---

-### Call for papers

 The workshop is a half-day event.
-We solicit two types of submissions – full papers of 6 pages and short papers of at most 2 pages.
 We encourage submission of novel work-in-progress papers that show promising directions or demonstration systems, to facilitate discussion during the workshop.
-We will look to accept 4-6 papers (including full and short papers) peer-reviewed by at least two members of the Program Committee.
 The workshop will solicit contributions related to the theme of supporting generation and curation of content for e-commerce which includes (but is not limited to):

 - Cold start brand/product summary or promotional video generation
 - Novel approaches to generate and evaluate product catalogue, review and comparison summaries